Leo Dryden: Marriage and family

-More on career
+Career

 Dryden also performed parodies, including "Shopmates" and one on "Funiculì Funiculà".
 He dressed to fit the songs, as a Canadian Indian for "The Great Mother", as an Indian soldier for "India's Reply", and "How India Kept Her Word" (1898).
 Even America did not escape, with "America Looking On", about the Boer War.

 These examples of colonial fealty were well received by British audiences, and were parodied in Rudyard Kipling's Barrack-Room Ballads.
 Dryden also was known for performing tear-jerking ballads, such as "Don't Go Down the Mine, Dad" (1910), possibly inspired by the great 1907 mining disaster at St. Genard in South Wales, and "Good-bye, Mary!"
 (1911).

 At the start of World War I, Dryden returned to patriotic songs with "Call Us and We’ll Soon Be There" (1914).

 Dryden also appeared in The Lady of the Lake (1925), an early sound film inspired by the Walter Scott poem.

 With the music halls in decline by the 1930s, and his son having joined his Chaplin half-brothers in America, Leo Dryden was reduced to busking in the streets.
 He died in London 21 April 1939.

 He is the paternal grandfather of rock musician Spencer Dryden, the drummer for Jefferson Airplane.